espressif/vscode-esp-idf-extension/docs/SETTINGS.md

 1. `idf.adapterTargetName` is used to select the chipset (esp32, esp32s2, esp32s3, esp32c3 and custom) on which to run the extension commands.
    > **NOTE** When you use the command **ESP-IDF: Set Espressif Device Target** it will override `idf.adapterTargetName` with selected chip and `idf.openOcdConfigs` with its default OpenOCD Configuration Files.
    >
-   > > If you want to customize the `idf.openOcdConfigs` alone, you can modify your user settings.json or use **ESP-IDF: Device Configuration** and select `Enter OpenOCD Configuration File Paths List` by entering each file separated by comma ",".
+   > > If you want to customize the `idf.openOcdConfigs` alone, you can use the **ESP-IDF: Select OpenOCD Board Configuration** or modify your settings.json directly.
 2. `idf.customAdapterTargetName` is used when `idf.adapterTargetName` is set to `custom`.
 3. `idf.flashBaudRate` is the baud rate value used for the **ESP-IDF: Flash your Project** command and [ESP-IDF Debug](./DEBUGGING.md).
 4. `idf.monitorBaudRate` is the ESP-IDF Monitor baud rate value and fallback from your project's skdconfig `CONFIG_ESPTOOLPY_MONITOR_BAUD` (idf.py monitor' baud rate).
 This value can also be override by setting the environment variable `IDF_MONITOR_BAUD` or `MONITORBAUD` in your system environment variables or this extension's `idf.customExtraVars` configuration setting.